 Spot colors can be handled in printing in two ways: either they are printed with their own spot color separations or they are simulated for the color space used.
-In the first case, they are not a problem for color management: spot color separations are not handled by color management but are output as defined.
+In the first case, they are not a problem for color management.
+Spot color separations are not handled by color management but are output as defined.
 The matching ink is filled in the appropriate printing unit and printed.

 The spot colors must be replaced by the available colors if a separate printing unit is not available for each spot color.
-Recipes for spot color replacement are used t o do this.
-In other words, each spot color is represented by an alternative color in the Lab, RGB, or CMYK color space.
-Frequently, such recipes for replacement by CMYK are already contained in the supplied PDF files because applications like InDesign can automatically generate such replacement recipes and embed them in the created PDF documents.
+Recipes for spot color replacement are used to do this.
+In other words, each spot color is described by an alternate color in the Lab, RGB or CMYK color space Frequently, such recipes for replacement by CMYK are already contained in the supplied PDF files because applications like InDesign can automatically generate such replacement recipes and embed them in the created PDF documents.
 The Prinect PDF Toolbox lets you check such embedded spot color replacement recipes and modify them if necessary.
+The color tables of the Prinect Manager also have recipes for spot color replacement.

 In the Prinect Cockpit, you can check and edit the settings for spot color replacement in the job settings (in an open job > "Colors").
 This is where you can also specify custom spot color replacements (based on CMYK or Lab color spaces).
-The Prinect Manager color tables also contain spot color replacements.